 Baker Old Class Collection

-The Baker Old Class collection is the name assigned to materials that were acquired prior to 1971 for the general collection at Baker Library.
-The collection is a particularly valuable resource for tracing the development and growth of American business and industry from the late nineteenth century to the first half of the twentieth century.
+The Baker Old Class collection is a valuable resource for tracing the development and growth of American business and industry from the late nineteenth century to the first half of the twentieth century.
 The rich holdings include trade publications, government documents, corporate histories and publications, and business directories.
 The unique arrangement of the collection brings together books, periodicals, and pamphlets by industry, allowing researchers to readily browse related research materials.

 Using the Baker Old Class Collection

 The collection is open to researchers Monday through Friday, 9:00 a.m. to 5:00 p.m.
-Researchers may browse the collection and retrieve materials for use in the Reading Room any time before 4:30 p.m.
-To request to have materials retrieved and held for pickup at the Historical Collections Reference Desk please contact us at email@example.com.
+Researchers may physically browse the collection and retrieve materials for use in the Reading Room any time before 4:30 p.m.
+To request to have materials retrieved and held at the Historical Collections Reference Desk please contact us at email@example.com.

 Last Updated: March 2015 | Contact: firstname.lastname@example.org